mcohen01/amazonica/README.md

 (describe-images :owners ["self"])
 ; returns images belonging to account-1
 ```

+#### Using IAM Role-based Instance Metadata on EC2
+If your code is running on EC2 and the instance was launched with a specified IAM role, then no explicit credentials map needs to be passed to any of the functions.
+In such cases credentials will be looked up transparently by the underlying Java AWS SDK class, and the same permissions as the IAM Role the instance was launched with will apply.

+Note that you must not have previously called `(defcredential)` for the EC2 Instance Metadata to be used.

+See the [AWS docs] [14] for reference.

 ### Exception Handling
 All functions throw `com.amazonaws.AmazonServiceExceptions`.
 If you wish to catch exceptions you can convert the AWS object to a Clojure map like so: